sergisl/ringdown-calculations/README.md

   - [plots-Stability-QNMs-SdS-t-dep](https://github.com/sergisl/ringdown-calculations/blob/main/plots-Stability-QNMs-SdS-t-dep.ipynb): python code for all plots in [[2408.01720]](https://arxiv.org/abs/2408.01720).

+- [Inverting-no-hair-theorems](https://github.com/sergisl/ringdown-calculations/tree/main/Inverting-no-hair-theorems): companion notebooks and precomputed expressions to the paper [[2503.XXXX]](https://arxiv.org/abs/2503.XXXX), where we investigate stealth black holes solutions in cubic/qadratic higher-order scalar-tensor (HOST) theories both at the background and perturbative levels.

+If you use resources found here, please cite the repository and the corresponding works.
+For any questions or suggestions, email me at sergi.sirera-lahoz@port.ac.uk.

 > *These notebooks make use of the computer algebra package [xAct](http://www.xact.es/index.html), so their correct evaluation requires the prior installation of xAct.
 [Installation files](http://www.xact.es/download.html) are freely available together with [extensive documentation](http://www.xact.es/documentation.html).*